 React Native Setup in Late 2021

 React Native has been undergoing a fundamental re-architecture, but the community packages have reached a very high level of maturity.
-This is important, because unlike Flutter, React Native (like React) is far from a complete framework, and for nearly every use case you will want to leverage community packages.
+This is important because, unlike Flutter, React Native (like React) is far from a complete framework, and for nearly every use case, you will want to leverage community packages.

 Navigation

 React Navigation has recently reached version 6.
-It is polished, looks good, supports things like light/dark mode well.
-It is much more pleasant to use than most navigation approaches for single platforms, yet supports both iOS and Android well.
+It is polished, looks good, and supports things like light/dark mode well.
+It is much more pleasant to use than most navigation approaches for single platforms, yet it supports both iOS and Android well.

 State